asvath/avod/README.md

 **Before proceeding, please ensure that you have read through the list of files that were changed.
 Replace the files in your AVOD repo which you acquired from [1] using the modified files/new files from this repo.
 Ensure that this is done before proceeding to evaluate AVOD on CADCD.
 Note that we have provided some descriptions of the changes made to aid anyone who wants to try modifying AVOD for other datasets.**

-### List of files that were modified/added from/to the original AVOD repo [1]:
+### List of files that were modified from/added to the original AVOD repo [1]:

 #### 1: scripts/preprocessing/gen_mini_batches.py
  Ensure that 'process_ppl = True ' is set to False.
-#### 2: avod/builders/dataset_builders
+#### 2: avod/builders/dataset_builders.py
-- Change 'from avod.datasets.kitti.kitti_dataset import KittiDataset' to 'from avod.datasets.kitti.moose_dataset import MooseDataset (or whatever you call your dataset class'
+- Change 'from avod.datasets.kitti.kitti_dataset import KittiDataset' to 'from avod.datasets.kitti.moose_dataset import MooseDataset [see 4] (or whatever you call your dataset class)'
-- Modify 'KITTI_VAL = KittiDatasetConfig' (refer to the script in this repo for the changes)
+- Modify 'KITTI_VAL = KittiDatasetConfig'
 - Ensure that '@staticmethod points to your dataset e.g: @staticmethod def build_kitti_dataset(base_cfg,use_defaults=True,new_cfg=None) -> MooseDataset:
 - Ensure that @staticmethod returns your dataset e.g MooseDataset(cfg_copy)
 - Change DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_TRAIN_MINI) to DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_VAL)

-#### 3: avod/experiments/moose_run_evaluation.py (no changes/nothing new added)

-#### 3: avod.builders config_builder no change

-#### 3: from avod.core.models.avod_model import AvodModel no change rpn no change

-#### 3: from avod.core.evaluator import Evaluator

 #### 3: avod/core/evaluator_utils.py
 - Remove 'from wavedata.tools.core import calib_utils' (This is important as you do not want to call the wrong calibration)
-- Import your own calibration file : e.g from wavedata.tools.core import moose_load_calibration
+- Import your own calibration file : e.g from wavedata.tools.core import moose_load_calibration [see 5]
 - Ensure that stereo_calib_p2 is your camera_matrix (CAM to IMG)

 Note that we refined stereo_calib_p2 in the script itself.
 It will be better to define p2 in your own calibration file (e.g moose_load_calibration) and import p2 whenever you need it instead of defining it everywhere.
+We have yet to do that.

 #### 4: Create MooseClass : avod/datasets/kitti/moose_dataset.py***
 This is a new class for the CADCD dataset (create similar file for your own dataset)